Skip to main content

 Private Pay

-Personal savings, retirement accounts, and family resources are the most common payment methods.
+Personal savings, retirement accounts, home equity, and family resources are the most common payment methods.
+Some families use reverse mortgages or sell assets to fund care.

 Long-Term Care Insurance